Dynamics of an outlier in the Gaussian Unitary Ensemble: Asymptotic analysis of the eigenvalue density

 which can be associated to the density of the outlier eigenvalue that started at time $t=0$ at position $\tlambda_1^{0}$.

 Returning to the original variables $\lambda = \tlambda \sqrt{2t/N}$, the density is

 From this, we see that in the $N\to\infty$ limit, we need to understand the asymptotic behavior of the Hermite polynomials $H_N(x\sqrt{2N})$ for large $N$ with $x=\lambda/\sqrt{4t}$ of order $1$ which are known as the Rotach-Plancherel asymptotics~\cite{Rotach25,Szego75,MenonLRMT}.
 These depend on the value of $x$.
 The region when $|x|<1$ is known as the oscillatory zone where the $N$ zeros of the Hermite polynomials are located.
 The region for $|x|>1$ is known as the exponential decay zone because in the function $\phi_N(x\sqrt{2N})$ the Gaussian factor creates an exponential decay.
 The transition between the two is given in terms of Airy functions.
+Figure \ref{fig:hermite-zones-outlier} shows these zones in a plot of the wave function $\phi_N$ along with the outlier contribution.
+In the following section, we will use these asymptotic expresions in the exponential decay zone and in the Airy zone which are given in Eqs. (\ref{eq:plancherel-rotach}) and (\ref{eq:plancherel-rotach-airy}).